Real Estate Marketing Ideas: 7 Tips to Grow Your Agency

 Chatbot: Hi.
 Can I ask your name and email address?
 And where are you looking to buy?

 Me: Sure.
 I’m looking to buy on the Bellarine Peninsula in Victoria.

 Chatbot: Nice.
-There’s a number of wineries and of course, you’ve got access to the bay and the ocean.
-The most recent sales report has a number of suburbs showing strong growth.
+There are some wineries, and of course, you’ve got access to the bay and the ocean.
+The most recent sales report has many suburbs showing strong growth.

 Me: Really.
 What suburbs have shown growth?

 Chatbot: Clifton Springs has performed well with Median house prices increasing 5.2% in 2017.
 You might want to check out this article in the Geelong Advertiser.

 Me: OK great.
 Can you show me some properties for sale in Clifton Springs.